 Latch: if Latched, Alarm remains "latched" until reset.
+To reset already latched alarm, select Unlatched and press Update.

 If Unlatched, Alarm remains latched only as long as the alarm condition is true.

 Absolute: if Absolute, this allows Alarms to function independently from their respective Setpoints.
 If the process being monitored does not change often, then "Absolute" Mode is recommended.